rajabishek/blogger/source/_posts/Programming-in-go.md

 From the change directory into the `math` folder you just created and run go install.
 This will compile the `math.go` program and create a linkable object file: ~/pkg/os_arch/code/program/math.a (where os is something like windows and arch is something like amd64).
 Now change back into the `program` folder and run `go run main.go`.

 ## Testing
 Writing tests for our code is a good way to ensure quality and improve reliability.
 Go includes a special program that makes writing tests easier `go test`.
 The Go compiler knows to ignore code in any files that end with `_test.go`, so the code defined in this file is only used by go test (and not go install or go build).
+In the `program/math` folder, create a new file called `math_test.go` and add the following code.
 ```go
 package math
 import "testing"

 func TestAverage(t *testing.T) {
     v := Average([]float64{1,2})